Perspective | The spy in your wallet: Credit cards have a privacy problem

 What I learned: The card data business is booming for advertisers, for aiding investors and for helping retailers and banks encourage more spending.
 And there are many ways a card swipe can be exploited that don’t always require a transaction being “sold” or “shared” in a way that fully identifies you.
 Data can be aggregated, anonymized, hashed or pseudonymized (given a new name), or used to target you without ever technically changing hands.

-And card data surely helps businesses, but can put consumers at a relative disadvantage.
-“The more they know they know about you, the more opportunities there are for manipulation,” says Chris Hoofnagle, a law and information professor at the University of California, Berkeley.
-Data can be used to model behaviors, like figuring out exactly how many price hikes or awful experiences customers will put up with before bolting.
+And card data surely helps businesses but can put consumers at a relative disadvantage.
+“The more they know they know about you, the more opportunities there are for manipulation,” says Chris Hoofnagle, a law and information professor at the University of California at Berkeley.
+Data can be used to model behaviors, such as figuring out exactly how many price hikes or awful experiences customers will put up with before bolting.

 People can have different views on whether it’s worth exchanging data for airline miles or cash back.
 But how are we supposed to make informed decisions when we don’t know where our data is going?